The Neighbors: Income

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-executive, management, and professional occupations, with 27.0% of the residents employed.
+manufacturing and laborer occupations, with 27.5% of the residents employed.

 The Neighbors: Ethnicity / Ancestry